SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_BGAN_Manager.md

 ### Terminal

-This page contains a Terminals table as well as buttons to popup pages: Data Sessions, Operator Network Status, Geo Fence and Status Report.
+This page contains a Terminals table as well as buttons to subpages: Data Sessions, Operator Network Status, Geo Fence, and Status Report.

-## Data Sessions

-The Data Sessions subpage contains the Running, Completed and Failed Data Sessions of the Terminals
+- The **Data Sessions** subpage displays the running, completed, and failed data sessions of the terminals.

-## Operator Network Status

-The Operator Network Status subpage contains the Operator Network Status of the Terminals
+- The Operator **Network Status** subpage displays the operator network status of the terminals.

-## Geo Fence
+- The **Geo Fence** subpage displays geo fence information for the terminals.

-The Geo Fence subpage contains the Geo Fence of the Terminals
+- The **Status Report** subpage contains the status report for the terminals.

-## Status Report

-The Status Report contains the Geo Fence of the Terminals

 ### Terminal Tree Control

-The Terminal Tree Control page contains a tree control with the Terminal Data linked together
+This page contains a tree control that links the terminal data together.

 ### Hybrid Terminal

-This page contains a Hybrid Pairs table, Hybrid Prism Table, Hybrid terminals table as well as buttons to popup pages: Hybrid Data Sessions, Hybrid Operator Network Status, Hybrid Geo Fence and Hybrid Status Report.
+This page contains the Hybrid Pairs table, Hybrid Prism table, and Hybrid Terminals table, as well as buttons to subpages: Hybrid Data Sessions, Hybrid Operator Network Status, Hybrid Geo Fence, and Hybrid Status Report.

-## Hybrid Data Sessions

-The Hybrid Data Sessions subpage contains the Running, Completed and Failed Data Sessions of the Hybrid Terminals
+- The **Hybrid Data Sessions** subpage contains the running, completed, and failed data sessions of the hybrid terminals.

-## Hybrid Operator Network Status

-The Hybrid Operator Network Status subpage contains the Operator Network Status of the Hybrid Terminals
+- The **Hybrid Operator Network Status** subpage displays the operator network status of the hybrid terminals.

-## Hybrid Geo Fence

-The Hybrid Geo Fence subpage contains the Geo Fence of the Hybrid Terminals

-## Hybrid Status Report
+- The **Hybrid Geo Fence** subpage displays geo fence information for the hybrid terminals.

-The Hybrid Status Report contains the Status Report of the Hybrid Terminals
+- The **Hybrid Status Report** subpage contains the status report for the hybrid terminals.

 ### Hybrid Terminal Tree Control

-The Hybrid Terminal Tree Control page contains a tree control with the Hybrid Terminal Data linked together
+This page contains a tree control that links the hybrid terminal data together.

 ### Events

-This page contains the Events of all Non Hybrid and Hybrid Terminals.
+This page displays the events for all non-hybrid and hybrid terminals.

 ### Poll Manager

-The Poll Manager page contains a Polling Manager table which manages the polling of the API calls with individual timers.
-It also shows the time that the API call was last polled.
+This page contains the Polling Manager table, which manages the polling of the API calls with individual timers.
+It also shows the time when the API call was last polled.

 ## Notes

-**1.0.0.x**: **Terminal detail data is obtained per terminal**.
+- **1.0.0.x**: **Terminal detail data** is obtained **per terminal**.
 This means that in **larger networks** this set of operations will become **slower**.
 The larger the network, the longer it will take to obtain all the terminal data.
-**1.0.1.x**: **Terminal data is retried through a single API call**.
+- **1.0.1.x**: **Terminal data** is retrieved through a **single API call**.